coverclock/com-diag-hazer/README.md

 ## EOF on the Device

-Several times, while running this software under Ubunto 19.10 under a virtual machine on a Lenovo ThinkPad T430s running Windows 10 - and only under those circumstances - I've seen gpstool receive an EOF from the input stream.
-The tool fired right back up with no problems.
+Several times, while running this software under Ubunto 19.10 in a virtual machine on a Lenovo ThinkPad T430s running Windows 10 using a U-blox ZED-F9P receiver on a SparkFun GPS-RTK2 board - and only under those circumstances - I've seen gpstool receive an EOF from the input stream.
+The standard I/O function ferror() returned false and feof() returned true.
+The tool fired right back up with no problem.
+This happens very infrequently, and my suspicion is that VMware Workstation 15 Pro is disconnecting the USB interface from the VM for some reason, maybe as a result of Windows 10 power management on the laptop.
+This is something to especially worry about if you are running a long term survey which would be interrupted by this event.
+(I was doing this mostly to test VMware and my Ubuntu installation on my field laptop.)

 ## Differential GNSS Using Tumbleweed